Declaration of Publishing Ethics

 3. Evaluators Selection (Evaluators are assigned from the article submission until the end of the evaluation )

-When the paper meets these requirements it will be sent out for three single-blind peer-reviews (within a period of one month) through the OJS of the journal until receiving at least two evaluations of the work.
+When the paper meets these requirements, it will be sent out for three single-blind peer-reviews (within a period of one month) through the OJS of the journal until receiving at least two evaluations of the work.
+Peer reviewers are external experts chosen by editors to provide written opinions, with the aim of improving the study.
+This journal uses double-blind review, which means that both reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
+The would-be peers are selected from researchers' databases to which the Universidad de Antioquia's School of Engineering Journal has access.
+The peers will be active researchers in the areas of interest having a recognized trajectory in areas related to the topic of the article.
+These conditions are verified through their curriculum vitae and by reviewing their publications over the last two years.
 For the reviewing process, the journal has two formats, one for review papers and the other for research papers or case reports.

 4. Evaluators’ corrections to the autor (1 month)